gasduster99/sppComp/try1/try1_2.md

 <!--
-From M1 to M4 all model selection criterion consistently support the inclusion of heirarchical main effects on both year and quarter parmeters.
+From M1 to M4 all model selection criterion consistently support the inclusion of hierarchical main effects on both year and quarter parameters.
 As various model forms for interaction term are added in M5, M6, and M7 the data seem to support prior structures which involve the potential for a higher degree of partial pooling while still supporting the inclusion of year-quarter interactions.
-All moddel selection criterion agree that M5 shows the highest degree of support.
-Presumably M5 strikes a balance between maximal potential for heirarchical pooling, while still maintaing the ability to model differences in seasonality from year to year.
+All model selection criterion agree that M5 shows the highest degree of support.
+Presumably M5 strikes a balance between maximal potential for hierarchical pooling, while still maintaing the ability to model differences in seasonality from year to year.

 $Choose Model M4$